Zilber-Pink in $Y(1)^n$: Beyond multiplicative degeneration: Isogenies and archimedean relations

 \item $R_{s,v}$ is homogeneous of degree $\deg(R_{s,v})\leq 8$, and

-\item $R_{s,v}\notin I_0\leq L_s[X^{(t)}_{i,j,k}:1\leq i,j\leq 2, k=2,3]$, where $I_0$ is the ideal defined in \Cref{lemmasymplectic}. \end{enumerate} \end{lemma} \begin{proof} The first two properties follow by construction.
+\item $R_{s,v}\notin I_0\leq L_s[X^{(\lambda')}_{i,j,k}:1\leq i,j\leq 2, k=2,3]$, where $I_0$ is the ideal defined in \Cref{trivialrels}. \end{enumerate} \end{lemma} \begin{proof} The first two properties follow by construction.
 The construction gives us two possible cases, either one of the entries of $ $ is zero, in which case we get a polynomial from the relation $H_j=0$, or they are all non-zero in which case we look to \eqref{eq:cmcmway2final} for the polynomial $R_{s,v}$ we want.

 As in earlier proofs we are reduced to showing non-triviality of the relations in question, i.e. that $R_{s,v}\notin I_0$.
-As in previous proofs we drop any reference of the index ``$t$'' from now on for notational simplicity.\\
+As in previous proofs we drop any reference of the index ``$\lambda$'' from now on for notational simplicity.
+Note here that by modding out by the same ideal as in the proof of \Cref{localfactorse2cm} we may reduce to working in the polynomial ring $\bar{\Q}[X^{\lambda}_{i,j,k};1\leq i,j\leq 2, 1\leq k\leq 3]$, i.e. where we have gotten rid of the indeterminates with $\lambda'\neq\lambda$.\\

 \textbf{Case $1$: }$H_j=0$\\

 Without loss of generality assume that $H_3=0$, i.e. that $p_3=0$.
 Then by construction we have

 Now assume that $R_{s,v}=0$, i.e. that $C_j=0$ for all $j$.
 Since $\Pi_2=(a_{i,j,2})$ is invertible and by definition $c_3\neq 0$, we will then have that $a_{1,1,3}=a_{1,2,3}=0$ which clearly contradicts the fact that $\Pi_3=(a_{i,j,3})$ is invertible.
 Therefore, we get $R_{s,v}\neq0$ and the monomials in $R_{s,v}$ do not appear in the presentations of the two generators $\det(X_{i,j,2})-1$ and $\det(X_{i,j,3})-1$ of the ideal $I_0$, thus $R_{s,v}\notin I_0$ in this case.